-Hunt for medical gear to fight virus becomes all-consuming
+Over 1.5 billion globally asked to stay home to escape virus

 Health care workers say they are being asked to reuse and ration disposable masks and gloves.
 A shortage of ventilators, crucial for treating serious COVID-19 cases, has also become critical, as has a lack of test kits to comply with the World Health Organization’s exhortations to test as many people as possible.

+With the crisis easing in China, where it began late last year, only the area around the city of Wuhan was still considered high-risk, with people asked to stay inside.

 In the United States, a fierce political battle over ventilators has emerged, especially after President Donald Trump told state governors that they should find their own medical equipment if they think they can get it faster than the U.S. government.
+Alaska is expected to run out of money imminently to pay doctors, hospitals and clinics who treat Medicaid patients.

 China has been the one nation to counter this trend, sending planeloads of equipment like masks, gloves and protective gear as well as doctors to countries across Europe, including hard-hit Italy, France and Spain as well as places with weaker medical systems like Bulgaria, Greece and Serbia.